 Cabana claims compliance with the Global Investment Performance Standards (GIPS®).

-The Target Drawdown Efficient 10 has been performance examined consistent with GIPS® standards.
+The Target Drawdown Professional 5 has been performance examined consistent with GIPS® standards.
 The Target Drawdown Professional 5 GIPS® Composite Report can be accessed here.

 Cabana numerically quantifies acceptable levels of risk by identifying a “target drawdown” percentage for each portfolio at the onset of the investment process.